Tomás Mejía: La Reforma

-The Plan of Ayutla would triumph and result in the liberal Juan Álvarez coming to power.
-Under his administration would begin a series of reforms known as La Reforma which would include a new constitution, and among which were anti-clerical measures intended to strip the Catholic Church of its legal privileges and wealth.
+The Plan of Ayutla triumphed and resulted in the liberal Juan Álvarez coming to power.
+His administration embarked on a series of reforms known as La Reforma, which included a new constitution and anti-clerical measures intended to strip the Catholic Church of its legal privileges and wealth.

-On 25 June 1856, under the presidency of Ignacio Comonfort, the Ley Lerdo was passed, nationalizing lands which were legally held communally.
-The measure stripped both the Catholic Church and Mexico’s Indigenous communities of the land that they owned, and it was intended to break up the land and sell it to individual owners, under the assumption that this would lead to economic development.
+On 25 June 1856, under the presidency of Ignacio Comonfort, the Lerdo law was passed, nationalizing lands which were legally held communally.
+The measure stripped both the Catholic Church and Mexico's Indigenous communities of the land that they owned, and it was intended to break up the land and sell it to individual owners, under the assumption that this would lead to economic development.

-Amidst nationwide conservative revolts, on 13 October, Mejía took over the town of Querétaro, proclaiming his defense of the church and also promising the Indigenous communities to protect their communal lands which had also been affected by the Ley Lerdo.
+Amidst nationwide conservative revolts, on 13 October, Mejía took over the city of Querétaro, proclaiming his defense of the church and also promising the Indigenous communities to protect their communal lands which had also been affected by the Ley Lerdo.
 The government sent General Manuel Doblado to take back the city, and Mejía was forced to evacuate it on 21 October, heading towards the Sierra Gorda.

 Mejía was now dedicated to waging guerilla warfare while staying based in the Sierra Gorda.
 General Vicente Rosas Landa attempted to reach a compromise with Mejía, and offered official government recognition of his rank, an arrangement which President Ignacio Comonfort opposed.
 Negotiations fell apart, and Mejía went back to the Sierra.